Info to Ask for When

 In terms of immediate dental marketing considerations for a transition practice, start with the basics: a practice name decision and dental logo, a letter to the current patients, and any time-sensitive updates to the practice's dental web design.

 If you’re changing the name of your new-to-you dental practice, are you wondering when to rebrand and announce the change?
 Now is a perfect time to either update the existing logo or have an entirely new dental logo designed, depending on your personal preferences and how much existing brand equity you surmise to be worth holding onto.
 Reveal the rebrand when you announce the new practice name.
 That said, “now” is loosely defined here.
 Exactly when you make your announcement is up to you.
 Ideally, the logo design will be done in advance so your transition letter can be sent with the logo, and so web updates can be made live the week you start seeing patients.
 Some dental practice transition advisors suggest waiting 3-6 months while the dust settles, which in some situations is the way to go.
 There are so many variables that can factor into your decision about timing that you should call us so we can talk through them together!
 We’re here to help!SCHEDULE A FREE CONSULTATION

 Right for You

 If the existing practice logo of the dental office you’re acquiring is professional-looking and well-known by patients and the community, it may be worth keeping.
 If that doesn’t describe the logo, or if the design is based on the selling dentist’s name, make the investment in your brand image to a logo that’s right for you!

 How long will it take?
-If you have clear ideas about what you want to see for logo options and can give specific input and productive feedback during the design process, a logo can be finalized in a matter of weeks.
+If you have clear ideas about what you want to see for logo options and can give specific input and productive feedback during the design process, your dental logo could be finalized in a matter of weeks.